-The simplest and most secure way to authorize Pods to access Google Cloud resources is with Workload Identity.
-Workload identity allows a Kubernetes service account to run as a Google Cloud service account.
-Pods that run as the Kubernetes service account have the permissions of the Google Cloud service account.
+The most secure way to authorize Pods to access Google Cloud resources is with Workload Identity.
+Workload Identity allows a Kubernetes service account to run as an IAM service account.
+Pods that run as the Kubernetes service account have the permissions of the IAM service account.

 Workload Identity can be used with GKE Sandbox.

-This approach is not compatible with GKE Sandbox because GKE Sandbox blocks access to the metadata server.
+This approach is not compatible with GKE Sandbox because GKE Sandbox blocks access to the Compute Engine metadata server.

-A third way to grant credentials for Google Cloud resources to applications is to manually use the service account's key.
+You can grant credentials for Google Cloud resources to applications by using the service account key.
 This approach is strongly discouraged because of the difficulty of securely managing account keys.

-You should use application-specific Google Cloud service accounts to provide credentials so that applications have the minimal necessary permissions.
+If you choose this method, use application-specific Google Cloud service accounts to provide credentials so that applications have the minimal necessary permissions.
 Each service account is assigned only the IAM roles that are needed for its paired application to operate successfully.
-Keeping the service account application-specific makes it easier to revoke its access in the case of a compromise without affecting other applications.
-Once you have assigned your service account the correct IAM roles, you can create a JSON service account key, and then mount that into your Pod using a Kubernetes Secret.
+Keeping the service accounts application-specific makes it easier to revoke access in the case of a compromise without affecting other applications.
+After you have assigned your service account the correct IAM roles, you can create a JSON service account key, and then mount the key into your Pod using a Kubernetes Secret.

 Using Binary Authorization